 And all the while, I continued playing in MPO.
 And as the effects of HRT leading to testosterone deprivation, my power level dropped, and with it, my rating.

-On December 24th 2018 (yes, another holiday, Christmas Eve) I received my Gender Confirmation Surgery, at which point I no longer needed to medically suppress my testosterone levels, due to gonads having gone fishin’ in the medical waste bin.
+On December 24th 2018 (yes, another holiday, Christmas Eve) I received my Gender-Affirming Surgery, at which point I no longer needed to medically suppress my testosterone levels, due to gonads having gone for a long coffee break; in the medical waste bin.

-I won’t tell you what kind of a holiday New Years Eve was for me, other than it being NSFW.
+I won’t tell you what kind of a holiday New Years Eve was for me.

 And on to recovery, and the road to getting back on the fairway.